Bunaken - North Sulawesi

 Celah-Celah - [4]

-Squirts and Algae on the wall are great for all kinds of interesting creatures.
+The many Sea Squirts and Algae on the wall are a spectacle to watch and also attract all kinds of interesting creatures.

-Many reef fishes like Butterfly, Parrot and Surgeon fishes.
+Many reef fishes like Butterfly, Parrot and Surgeon fishes are swimming around here.

 This site is excellent for night diving!